VitalyRomanov/nhkv/README.md

-# Closet
+# no_hassle_kv

-Library for *almost* native python key-value storage.
+Library for python native on-disk key-value storage.
 The use case is primarily directed towards storing large objects.

 ## Requirements